shef-er/dotfiles/docs/USER.md

 chsh -s /bin/zsh
 ```

-After that relogin into your user.
+After that relogin into your session.

 ### 1.2 **Gnome settings**